mosegontar/microform-archived/README.md

 ## Usage

-Before using, you must set the `MERCURY`
+Before using, you must set the `MERCURY_API_KEY` to the API key provided to you by Mercury Web Parser.

 For the time being: